A message from Balboa Nephrology Medical Group

 We also recommend that transplant recipients receive the COVID-19 vaccine as soon as it is available to them.
 The Pfizer and Moderna vaccines both have similar mechanisms (mRNA technology) and are not live viruses and they are safe in transplant recipients.
 We recognize that the vaccine has not been studied in transplant recipients but given the intensity of the surge in Southern California the risk of waiting for more information outweighs the benefit.

-San Diegans wishing to get a COVID-19 shot can now show up at a County-hosted clinic and get vaccinated without an appointment.
+San Diegans wishing to get a free COVID-19 shot can show up at various locations to get vaccinated without an appointment.
 Links to San Diego, Imperial and Orange County Health Departments below.

 Balboa Nephrology Medical Group Current Appointment Protocols: